Dewberry/ripple1d/docs/source/tech_summary.rst

 the HEC-RAS cross-section that intersects the reach closest to its upstream end.
 It identifies a downstream cross-section as the HEC-RAS cross-section **directly downstream** of the HEC-RAS cross-section that intersects the reach closest to the downstream end.
+All cross-sections between the upstream and downstream cross-sections are marked as associated with the NWM reach.

 .. image:: images/sub_models.png
   :width: 400